kjosib/kjosib.github.io/voice/index.md

 Relaxation: Stretching, massage,

 Elicitation techniques for primary size reduction:
 * Nerd-maxing.
-"Porky Pig" sound.
+Buggs-Bunny's signature "Ehhh -- What's up, doc?" sound.
 * Ngya-Ngya-Ngya, with maximal annoying quality.
 * Big-Dog-Small-Dog, optionally with tongue pulled or hanging forward.
 Make sure the difference between big and little dog pant is entirely in the back part of the tongue.
 * Unvoiced slide-whistle a-k-a whisper siren, with phonation test at the end.